Beykyu/Code-and-Learning-Collection/Algorithms-DataStructures/Algorithms/Sorting/Readme.md

 - **Insertion Sort**: Use when the array is small or nearly sorted
 - **Bubble Sort**: Rarely used in practice, mainly for educational purposes
 - **Selection Sort**: Use when memory writes are expensive
+- **Merge Sort**: Use when stable sorting is needed and extra space is available
+- **Quick Sort**: Best general-purpose sorting algorithm, efficient in practice